 Reduces Digestive-Related Stress

 By having a balanced gut microbiome, cats are less likely to experience inflammation along the digestive tract, avoiding a significant cause of stress.
 Cats will also experience better overall health and fewer health problems, leading to an improved mood.
+This is particularly helpful for cats dealing with inflammatory bowel disease, where gut stability plays a vital role in management.

 Common Types of Cat Probiotics